webaugur/doorcommand/README.md

 ## Known Working non-Nordson boards
 * Unnamed single door board marked with SK900A9010097 barcode.
 Silkscreen states "2015-01-01 v9901"

+## UNIX x86 Support
+This code is being tested on Wine with Mono for Windows (it auto-installs) under Linux and macOS. .Net 1.1 Framework tests ended with some kind of execution fault; may revisit later.
+Under Wine the WComm library errors on both platforms with a UDP comm error.
+I don't know if this is resolvable but if it is then this application could be used from shell scripts on UNIX-like x86 (32-bit) systems. wine32 on Ubuntu and macPorts are used for this testing (until something better/working becomes apparent).

 ## Notes

 ### Serial Port Access without LAN, a dire warning